jg-rp/python-liquid2/docs/migration.md

 [docs](custom_tags.md)

-The lexer has been completely rewritten and the token's it produces bear little resemblance to those produced by any of the several parsing functions from Python Liquid.
+The lexer has been completely rewritten and the tokens it produces bear little resemblance to those produced by any of the several parsing functions from Python Liquid.
 Now we have a single lexer that scans source text content, tags, statements and expressions in a single pass, and a parser that delegates the parsing of those tokens to classes implementing `Tag`.

 These changes were necessary to support "proper" string literals with escaping, Unicode support and interpolation.